 Medicare Supplement plans, also referred to as supplemental insurance, or Medigap, were designed to help pay the costs that original Medicare does not cover.
 It is widely known that Medicare insurance was established to cover basic health care needs.
 When you only have Part A and B, you are not covered for all your medical expenses and will have to pay deductibles and co-payments out of your own pocket.
 Being hit with an unforeseen illness or a chronic condition, the out of pocket expenses are devastating for most individuals on Medicare.

 A Medigap policy supplements your Medicare benefits, which means that Medicare will first pay its share of the approved amounts for your covered health care costs, before your supplemental insurance will pay its share.
-In 47 states (except MA, MN, and WI), there are ten different Medigap policies available in 2014 which include the plans A, B, C, D, F, G, K, L, M and N. Depending on the policy you choose, you can rest assured that most if not all of your medical expenses will be paid by your insurer.
+In 47 states (except MA, MN, and WI), there are ten different Medigap policies available in 2014 for 2015 which include the plans A, B, C, D, F, G, K, L, M and N. Depending on the policy you choose, you can rest assured that most if not all of your medical expenses will be paid by your insurer.
 However, there are also policies where you as the enrollee may still be responsible for any deductibles or co-payments as described in the plan’s summary of benefits.